 That makes it more of a budget handset now, but there are even cheaper iPhone options, including the iPhone 8 Plus, which is roughly the same size as the iPhone 11, yet offers a different screen, design and camera proposition.

 If you're looking at these and the price difference between them, allow us to explain exactly what you're getting from each, including detailed explanations of the screen quality, camera performance and key tech specs.
 For more phone options, also see our best smartphones and best camera phones roundups.
-And if you're looking to bag yourself a bargain, then check out our Apple Black Friday post, which has all the best early Black Friday deals.
+And if you're looking to bag yourself a bargain, then check out our round up of the best Verizon phone deals available now.

 iPhone 11 vs iPhone 8 Plus: Design